 The program is typically run during the summer.
-Each two-week term is a standalone special topics course that goes in-depth on a single topic.
+Each one-week term is a standalone special topics course that goes in-depth on a single topic.
 The topic will be creative, fun, and somewhat abstract; in other words, what mathematicians consider “real math.”
 Math Academy includes both lecture-style teaching and significant time devoted to independent and small-group problem-solving.

-Summer 2021 Online Program
+Summer 2022 In-Person Program

-Class: 11am-1pm Monday to Friday
+Schedule: 9am-4pm Monday to Friday

-Course Title: Knot Theory
+Course Title: Graph Theory

 Bursaries are available.
 Please wait until you've been accepted into Math Academy before requesting a bursary here.

 University of Toronto - St. George Campus (In-Person), Exact Room and Building location will be announced after your acceptance to the program.

 Students must first apply for the program and be accepted in order to register.
 Successful applicants will be informed of their acceptance as soon as possible.
 Round 1 Application Deadline: Sunday May 15th, 2022.

 Please note the application consists of two parts, a completed quiz and a short answer to what makes you interested in math academy.